 Archived Listing - Last Updated: May 2001.
-This information represents a historical archive of listings which appeared in past issues of the SOURCES directory, which has been continuously published in print and online since 1977.
+This information represents a historical archive of listings which appeared in SOURCES, which has been continuously published in print and online since 1977.
 The information has not been updated since the date indicated.
 For current information consult the SOURCES website at www.sources.com.
-To be included in the current SOURCES listings fill out the online membership formform, or, for more information, see Frequently Asked Questions or call 416-964-7799.
+To be included in the current SOURCES listings, and to take advantage of other tools including unlimited news releases and event calendar postings, fill out the online membership form.
+For more information, see Frequently Asked Questions or call .

 Find Experts & Sources